 - Any other suitable investment instrument permitted by state laws governing municipal investments generally, subject to the reasonable exercise of prudence in making investments of public funds;

-- Debt instruments of international financial institutions, including but not limited to the World Bank and the International Monetary Fund, that, at the time of purchase, are rated within 4 intermediate credit ratings of the United States’s sovereign credit rating by at least two accredited ratings agencies, but not less than an A- rating, or equivalent rating.
-Investments authorized by this subsection (M) shall, at the time of purchase, not exceed 10% of the total holdings across all the funds, including principal and interest, and the maturity shall not exceed 10 years.
-For purposes of this subsection (M), an “international financial institution” means a financial institution that has been established or chartered by more than one country and the owners or shareholders are generally national governments or other international institutions such as the United Nations;
+- Debt instruments of international financial institutions, including but not limited to the World Bank and the International Monetary Fund, that, at the time of purchase, are rated within 4 intermediate credit ratings of the United States sovereign credit rating by at least two accredited ratings agencies, but not less than an A- rating, or equivalent rating.
+Investments authorized by this subsection (13) shall, at the time of purchase, not exceed 10 percent of the total holdings across all the funds, including principal and interest, and the maturity shall not exceed 10 years.
+For purposes of this subsection (13), an “international financial institution” means a financial institution that has been established or chartered by more than one country and the owners or shareholders are generally national governments or other international institutions such as the United Nations;

-All securities so purchased, excepting the bond authorized in subsection (O) and the tax anticipation warrants, municipal bonds, notes, commercial paper or other instruments representing a debt obligation of the city purchased under subsection (C), shall show on their face that they are fully payable as to principal and interest, where applicable, if any, within ten years from the date of purchase.
+All securities so purchased, excepting the bond authorized in subsection (15), investments authorized in subsection (18) and the tax anticipation warrants, municipal bonds, notes, commercial paper or other instruments representing a debt obligation of the city purchased under subsection (3), shall show on their face that they are fully payable as to principal and interest, where applicable, if any, within 30 years from the date of purchase.

 9.0 INVESTMENT RESTRICTIONS

-The City Treasurer will not utilize investment of leveraged transactions, financial forwards, futures, hedged investments, index amortizing notes, dual index notes, de-leveraged bonds, range bonds, inverse floaters, interest only, principal only bonds and any other financial derivative.
-The City Treasurer is not authorized, without the approval of the City Council, to (i) invest in financial agreements whose returns are linked to or derived from the performance of some underlying asset such as bonds, currencies or commodities products, or (ii) borrow against or otherwise obligate City investments, other than for purposes of a security lending transaction conducted under section 2-32-575 of the Municipal Code.
+Except as provided in section 8.0, subsection (12)(2), neither the Comptroller nor Treasurer shall have authority, without the approval of the City Council, to (i) invest in financial agreements whose returns are linked to or derived from the performance of some underlying asset such as bonds, currencies or commodities products, or (ii) borrow against or otherwise obligate City investments, other than for purposes of a security lending transaction conducted under section 2-32-575 of the Municipal Code.

 All securities and collateral will be held by a third party custodian designated by the City Treasurer and evidenced by safekeeping receipts.
 Safekeeping will be documented by a written agreement, in the form of a safekeeping agreement, trust agreement, escrow agreement or custody agreement.